meinto/git-semver/README.md

-# git-semver: A tool for versioning your git repository
+# git-semver: A cli for versioning your git repository

 ## Why